Skip to main content

 enabled: true

-4. Comment out all the instances except (cs_cz_6 and en_us_6).
+4. Comment out or delete all instances except the ones you need.

 apiVersion: helm.cattle.io/v1